varma-cephas/wdpn/README.md

 ### React Tailwind
 Please ensure you have installed the npm package or cloned the script locally before running this!
 To quickly create a react and tailwind project, use `wdpn --react-ts [project_name]`

+### Important for windows user!
+The code is open, please take your time and go through it if there are any doubts.
+There might be some persmission issues in terms of running the npm package, please ensure you run `wdpn` as in powershell as admin to solve any freezes that might happen while tyring to run the command.

 ## Feedback and Questions
 - if there are any feedback, questions, or tips for improvements, I will be most delighted to hear them.
 Please open an issue or send me an email at varmac231@gmail.com.
 Thank you.